HanielB/2021.1-fm/_lessons/08-dafny-intro/dafny-intro.md

 - Method contracts in Dafny.
 - Specifying pre and post-conditions.
 - Compositional verification of methods through the use of contracts.
-- Abstraction of while loops by loop invariants.

 ## Example: Absolute value